arminghale/DevOps-Platform/readme.md

    - **Default Authentication**: Located in the setup folder.
    - You can tweak settings in `main.py`.

-2. **Ubuntu Setup**: Everything you need is in the setup folder, including how to copy files to a remote server with SSH. 😅
+2. **Ubuntu Setup**: Everything you need is in the setup folder (`script.sh`), including how to copy files to a remote server with SSH. 😅

 > Remember the classic line: "It works on my machine!" 😅